bsmpineda/proj127/README.md

     Brixter Sien Pineda
     Vincent Rodriguez

+The requires the following:

+    A terminal for the python code
+        main.py
+    and MariaDB Command Prompt for creating the DATABASE proj127.sql

 Task Record System:
     A simplified version of a task listing app where you can list a task and put it in a category